Sunday, June 17, 2012

 A Royal Commission ensued a few months later, where the morality of Hollywood movies was discussed as much as the relative safety of movie theatres.

-This Royal Commission resulted in children under 16 being banned from movies in Quebec for a long long time.
+This Royal Commission resulted in children under 16 being banned from movie theatres in Quebec for a long long time.
+40 years or so.

 78 children died in the fire, almost all crushed to death in the panic after someone yelled FIRE.
 (Fireman's testimony regarding this crush was quite gruesome.)
 The fire was not a dangerous one, and all deaths could have easily been avoided.
 At least most fireman and police so claimed.